ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/AWS_Amazon_Web_Services.md

 ![Add Connection With AssumeRole](aws/aws-assumerole.png)

-!!! info "How `AssumeRole` works?"
+!!! info "How `AssumeRole` works"

-    It returns a set of temporary access credentials that can be used to access AWS resources that original account might not normally have access to.
-For more information about AssumeRole see
+    It returns a set of temporary access credentials that can be used to access AWS resources that the original account might not normally have access to.
+For more information about AssumeRole, see
     [AssumeRole - AWS Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).

 !!! warning "Connection testing limitation"

     AWS configuration allows you to configure multiple roles and regions.
-    However, the connectivity testing has a limit on the number of tests you can perform.
+    However, connectivity testing has a limit on the number of tests you can perform.
 This is to prevent the testing from taking too much time.
 You can test up to 3 regions and 3 roles at a time, which means 9 tests in total.
     The AWS library also has a restriction on the number of parallel requests,